OrganiCity-OppNet/OppNet/README.md

 There are five main UI>

-1 Experiment UI
+1. Experiment UI: it shows the list of all available experiments.
-2 Account UI
+2. Account UI: it enables authorisation of the app.
-3 Network UI
+3. Network UI: it shows the status of the network.
-4 Settings UI
+4. Settings UI: it enables basic settings for the app.